mustafatoktas/A_TakeNote/Other Readmes/en/Readme.en.md

 ## Contributing

-Contribution rules and steps for those who want to contribute to the project are explained in the [contributing.md file](./Contributing.en.md).
+Contribution rules and steps for those who want to contribute to the project are explained in the [contributing file](./Contributing.en.md).

 ![-----------------------------------------------------](../../Readme%20Resources/Çizgi.png)